jfhbrook/susitna/adrs/010-architecture-revisited.md

 In the future, I can see a few other changes being made.

 First is revisiting ownership of readline management.
 This is currently handled by the Executor.
-But it's also squarely and I/O concern, and all other I/O and OS operations are currently handled by the Host.
+But it's also squarely an I/O concern, and all other I/O and OS operations are currently handled by the Host.
 One could argue that readline is "higher level" than the functionality of the Host, or that it's appropriate due to the Executor's ownership of sessions.
 But I'm not